ggant/test-service/README.md

   ![Beans](pictures/util.PNG)

 - liberty/config/server.xml:
-Contain settings for Openliberty server.
+Contains settings for Openliberty server.

 - resources/META-INF/persistent.xml:
 Definitions of DataSource connection to serverless database.

+- Dockerfile: Instructions for building Docker image.

 Service decouple database entity model (used for communication with database) from java data type model (used as response of REST API).